IMAGE SOURCE (COVER IMAGE): Kratom IQ

 In short, I’m me again.

-I learned from my experience that it’s difficult to have a high quality of life living with brain fog, but that there is hope for even cases like mine.
-I discovered it’s a good idea to periodically check to make sure our brains have all the nutrients they need to function properly.
-And finally, I learned that if we’re proactive in addressing our cognitive issues, we can play an active role in leading better, more productive lives if we proactively address our cognitive issues.
+I learned from my experience that while it’s difficult to have a high quality of life with brain fog, there is hope for even cases like mine.
+I know now to periodically check to make sure my brain has all the nutrients essential to function properly.
+We can all play an active role in leading better, more productive lives if we proactively address our cognitive issues.

-And best of all, you can do it without having to first run through an airport looking for your laptop and checked baggage.
+And best of all, you can do it without first running through an airport to look for your laptop and checked baggage.

 Always consult your personal physician for specific medical advice.